genesisfactor/DreamScreenCommander/README.md

 python <path to this file> <option> <value>
 Example: "python dreamscreen.py -m 0" will turn off the dreamscreen

-Options can be daisy chained.
+Options **should** be able to be daisy chained.
 E.G, if you have more than one DreamScreen, you can temporarily specify which one to talk to.
+This is a feature of the way it was written, and there aren't too many other options to be daisy chained...soooo...take it with a grain of salt?
-Example: "python dreamscreen.py -i 192.168.1.2 -m 0" will turn off that particular dreamscreen
+Example: "python dreamscreen.py -i 192.168.1.2 -m 0" **should** turn off that particular dreamscreen (untested as I only have one Dream screen)

+**Ideas for usage**

+- Automaticaly adjust Dreamscreen brightness based on room ambient brightness
+- Control your Dreamscreen inputs with a Harmony remote control - no phone needed!
+- Use Dreamscreen as a light with with your smart home instance and a raspberry pi (full features coming soon)
+- Do Voice UI (Alexa-styled) control of the Dreamscreen (Windows Speech Marcos, Jasper)
+- Automate with your android phone SL4A and Tasker(the script should work there too as it only imports sys, socket, optparse, and time)

 **What works**